RasmusUK/Master-Thesis/README.md

   A minimal standalone project that supports the _How to Use the Event Sourcing Framework_ guide and the quick-start example from this README.

+- Evaluation

+  The development tasks and template solution for evaluating the event sourcing method.

 ## Spot Quote App

 ### Running the App